Noble's Hospital: History

-In 1947 the hospital had 137 beds with an average occupancy of 122 patients.
+In 1947, Noble’s Hospital had 137 beds with an average occupancy of 122 patients.
 The Cubbon Wing, for chronically sick patients, financed by the estate of the late Thomas Cubbon, was added in 1951.
 A new Nurses' Home was built in 1953.
 At the end of 1955, there was a waiting list for admission of 279 patients.
 Some patients had to be transferred to the White Hoe.

 The hospital relocated in 2003 from its previous location at Westmoreland Road into a new building constructed on a greenfield site at the outskirts of the main town of Douglas.